8 Myths About Children with Cerebral Palsy

 Cerebral Palsy may be genetically inherited, but more often than not this condition is a result of a birth injury.
 Such a birth injury may be the result of improper medical responses to fetal distress.
 If the birth injury results from the negligence of the medical staff, then the doctor/hospital should be held responsible.

-The attorneys at Oshman & Mirisola, LLC have over 40 years’ experience in cerebral palsy cases.
+The attorneys at The Oshman Firm, LLC have over 40 years’ experience in cerebral palsy cases.
 We can help determine if the birth injury could have been prevented with proper medical attention and what your next legal steps may be.

 If your child has Cerebral Palsy and you wish to bring legal action to be compensated for your child’s physical and emotional challenges, please contact us today at (800) 400-8182, or contact us online.